carlreinke/SK-SSH-Agent/README.md

 ## Requirements

-You need a FIDO/U2F security key, obviously.
+You need a FIDO/U2F security key.
+On Windows 11, you can use an Android (version 14 or newer) device as a security key.

 ### Client